TrevorBagels/TrevorBagels.github.io/collections/_posts/2021-5-26-collectingdatad1.md

 That's cool and all (it really isn't, it's an invasion of privacy, as literally anyone with money can pay thirty bucks and find where you live, work, get details like your SSN, date of birth, etc), but why pay these data brokers if you can become one yourself?
 For the typical person, it's too much of a hassle to try and set up a system to do that, and a typical person can't just pay Facebook and get all of their information.
 So really, if you try to do this, you aren't as powerful as an actual data broker.
 But it's still possible, it's just not as sophisticated.

 So, to start, where do you get the data?
-There's a few options here.
+There's a couple of options here.

 ### Scraping